T-Pain: 2007–2008: Epiphany

-In mid-2006, T-Pain began work on his second album, now with the Zomba Label Group as well as Konvict Muzik and Jive Records.
+In mid-2006, T-Pain began work on his second album, now with the Zomba Label Group as well as his previous labels.
 The album, titled Epiphany, was released on June 5, 2007.
 The album sold 171,000 records in its first week, reaching number one on the Billboard 200.
 The record has since sold 819,000 records in the United States.

-The album was preceded by the lead single "Buy U a Drank (Shawty Snappin')" featuring Yung Joc in February 2007.
-The single reached number one on both the Hot 100 and Hot R&B/Hip-Hop Songs chart, becoming his first single to top charts.
-The album's second single, "Bartender", featuring Akon was released in June 2007 and reached number five on the Hot 100 and number nine on the Hot R&B/Hip-Hop Songs chart.
-The third and final single from the album, "Church", was released in October 2007 but failed to chart in the United States.
+The album was preceded by the lead single "Buy U a Drank (Shawty Snappin')" (featuring Yung Joc), released in February 2007.
+The song reached number one on both the Hot 100 and Hot R&B/Hip-Hop Songs chart, becoming his first to peak atop both charts.
+The album's second single, "Bartender" (featuring Akon), was released in June 2007 and reached number five on the Hot 100 and number nine on the Hot R&B/Hip-Hop Songs chart.
+The third and final single from the album, "Church", was released in October 2007 and failed to chart in the United States.